 During mediation an independent, professionally trained conciliator assists you and your ex-partner work out a contract about concerns such as:

-plans for kids after you break up (sometimes called house or contact);.
+arrangements for kids after you break up (often called home or contact);.

 - financial resources (for example, what to do with your home, savings, pension, debts)

 [su_button url=”https://solentfamilymediation.co.uk/contact-us” style=”3d” size=”4″ wide=”yes”]Arrange a Call Back[/su_button]

 What is Divorce Mediation?

 Divorce mediation has to do with you and your soon to be ex-spouse deciding your own divorce and what is finest for the both of you and most notably, your kids.
 In mediation, you and your partner meet with a neutral third party, the arbitrator, and with their aid, you overcome the problems you need to deal with so the two of you can end your marriage as amicably and cost effective as possible.
 The problems covered consist of but at not limited to the following:

 - Distribution of Residential Or Commercial Property (Assets/Liabilities).

 In mediation, the couple, with the help of the mediator, works out arrangements on the above problems.
 In some cases agreements come easy, in some cases they take time and a great deal of work.
 That is when the arbitrator steps in when agreements are hard to reach.
 It is the arbitrators job to keep the lines of interaction open, brainstorm concepts, truth test the couple, teach compassion and assist the couple in their decision making procedure.
 Arbitrators help keep the couple focused on the issues at hand, trying not to get them off track.
 When separating couples get off track and away from the above problems during mediation, arguing, name-calling and bad previous memories are brought up.